CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 In accordance with the general method terminations are indicated by writing the last letter or two detached from the rest of the word.
 (Supplement, exact quote)

-But...the only example in the Supplement is not detatched.
+But...the only example in the Supplement is not detached.

-Revised, looks like it's connected, and separated in the first example for ease of writing, not to detatch it for the termination.
+Revised, looks like it's connected, and separated in the first example for ease of writing, not to detach it for the termination.